 Draw with any online tool you select, draw by hand, or create a 3D model with dough and recyclables.
-The sketch needs to have a textual explanation, and the specific parts/machines of the renewable energy resource need to be marked in the house.
+Of course, the sketch needs to have a textual explanation, and the specific parts/machines of the renewable energy resource need to be marked in the house.

 Here are two sustainable house plans students created collaboratively in breakout rooms:

-In our opinion, bio energy and solar energy.
-Bio energy will help produce green house effect and will produce both heat and electricity which will be efficient for the entire year.
-For the surrounding areas, solar panels can be installed collectively for the entire colony or society which will also help in the overall development of the area.
+In our opinion, bioenergy and solar energy.
+Bioenergy will help produce the greenhouse effect and produce both heat and electricity, which will be efficient for the entire year.
+Furthermore, for the surrounding areas, solar panels can be installed collectively for the entire colony or society, which will also help develop the area.

-Solar energy will be an effective mode for energy as more electricity from water will be saved which can be used in future and will also to lead to decreased scarcity of water.
+Solar energy will be an effective model for energy as more electricity from the water will be saved, which can be used in the future and will also lead to decreased water scarcity.

-Bio energy, on the other hand can reduce the water resources for crops and have impacts on food security.
-There is not so much harm in consumption of sunlight or the installation of bio energy as being renewable and inexhaustible, they r safe for our environment until used considerately.
-Bio energy is effective in the form of biofuel or biopower, bioenergy renewable source can power vehicles home and even airplane.
-Solar cookers, heaters etc. can be brought to use by solar energy.
+On the other hand, bioenergy can reduce the water resources for crops and have impacts on food security.
+There is not so much harm in the consumption of sunlight or bioenergy installation as being renewable and inexhaustible.
+They r safe for our environment until used considerately.
+Bioenergy is effective in the form of biofuel or biopower.
+Bioenergy renewable sources can power vehicles, homes, and even airplanes.
+Solar cookers, heaters, etc., can be brought to use by solar energy.

-Microhydropower can be one of the most simple and consistent forms or renewable energy on your property.
-If you have water flowing through your property, you might consider building a small hydropower system to generate electricity.
-Microhydropower systems usually generate up to 100 kilowatts of electricity.
-Most of the hydropower systems used by homeowners and small business owners, including farmers and ranchers, would qualify as microhydropower systems.
-But a 10-kilowatt microhydropower system generally can provide enough power for a large home, a small resort, or a hobby farm.
-A microhydropower system needs a turbine, pump, or waterwheel to transform the energy of flowing water into rotational energy, which is converted into electricity.
+Micro hydropower can be one of the most simple and consistent forms of renewable energy on your property.
+You might consider building a small hydropower system to generate electricity if you have water flowing through your property.
+Micro hydro power systems usually generate up to 100 kilowatts of electricity.
+Most of the hydropower systems used by homeowners and small business owners, including farmers and ranchers, would qualify as micro-hydropower systems.
+But a 10-kilowatt micro-hydropower system generally can provide enough power for a large home, a small resort, or a hobby farm.
+A micro-hydropower system needs a turbine, pump, or waterwheel to transform the energy of flowing water into rotational energy, which is converted into electricity.
 First and foremost, the most accurate as well as consistent renewable source of energy is micro hydropower.
 It has good as it does not pollute our scenic environment.